AstaRem/react-portfolio/README.md

 # React Portfolio

 ## Description
+### version 1.0

-Here is a MVP for my React Portfolio.
+Here is a MVP for my React Portfolio(scroll down to see improved version 2.0 screenshots).
 I have used React to create this single page application.

 In the header of the page is my name and Navigation.
 I use React Router to navigate through the page.
 User lands to Home page: